xlazarov/My-Scheduler-App/README.md

 # My Scheduler App

-This is an ongoing project crafted to nurture my growth in Android app development🌱✨✨
+This is an ongoing project I started to nurture my growth in Android app development🌱✨✨

 ## 🚀 Introduction

 My Scheduler App aims to provide users with a comprehensive tool for managing their alarms, schedules, notes, checklists, etc. within a single, intuitive interface.
 With a focus on simplicity and usability, the app is designed to streamline daily organization and enhance productivity.